gist-rs/the-rust-of-us/README.md

 - [ ] Record map on KV and NFT fallback.
 - [ ] Cut scene show owner and their message. // render like x ss
 - [ ] Walkable from a to b.
-- [ ] Walkable with Pathfinding from a to b.
 - [ ] Logic gates quiz
 - [ ] Move stone to open path way.
 - [ ] Move stone to toggle switch.